Cultural Inclusion Program

 Our program emphasizes that diversity is more than a checkbox.
 Therefore our board trainings include facilitated dialogue on creating board cultures that are welcoming and inclusive, so that all have a voice at the table.

-The program received a Gateway Cities Innovation Award from Mass Inc. in October 2020 highlighting "Strategies to Increase Diversity and Equity in Civic Leadership.”
+The program received a Gateway Cities Innovation Award from Mass Inc. in October 2020 highlighting "Strategies to Increase Diversity and Equity in Civic Leadership" and is a 2024 Commonwealth Seminar Change Maker Awardee for promoting local civic engagement.

-To date, the program has graduated 155 professionals of color, with 113 joining boards or committees
+To date, the program has graduated 175 professionals of color, with 127 joining boards, committees or being hired as executive staff.

 See what one of our Cultural Inclusion participants has to say about the Cultural Inclusion experience